aspectran/aspectow-todo-webapp/setup/README.txt

 Windows Setup
 ------------------------

-1. On your target server, copy the **entire `setup` directory** from the source repository to a location of your choice.
-This directory must include:
+1. On your target server, create a directory for the setup files.
-   - `install-app.bat`
-   - `setenv.bat`
-   - The `scripts\` subdirectory and all its contents.

-2. Navigate into the copied `setup` directory.
+   > mkdir setup
-   > cd path\to\setup
+   > cd setup

+2. Create the two initial files, `setenv.bat` and `install-app.bat`, inside the `setup` directory.
+You can copy them from the source repository's `setup` directory.

 3. Edit `setenv.bat` to match your server environment (e.g., `APP_NAME`,
    `BASE_DIR`).
 Note: `BASE_DIR` should be a Windows-style path like `C:\MyApp`).